 Your visit will enable an understanding of the Moreton family, the period in which the hall was built and what life may have been like 500 hundred years ago.
-Working with the National Curriculum, education visits to the hall are designed to support the delivery of key stage 2 history, unit 8 with aspects of units 1 & 2.
+Education visits to the hall are designed to support delivery to key stage 2 classes.

 Pupils will practise key skills of observation, discussion, teamwork and analysis to explore the 16th century and develop an understanding of:

 - How a Tudor family would have lived in Little Moreton Hall in the 1560s

 - How their lives differed from the lives of children today

 - How the Moreton family compare to others in Tudor society